KingJoYT/KingJoYT/README.md

 ---
 ### About me
 - I'm a sloth 🦥
-- Just chilling all day long
+- Just chilling all day long ✌
+- Developer from Germany 📌

 ---
 ### My projects